W.H. Auden's Poem 'September 1, 1939' Still Resonates In Times Of Crisis

 In the aftermath of Sept.
 11, 2001, all or part of Auden's poem about the unthinkable happening was printed in newspapers and read on the radio.
 Decades earlier, Lyndon B. Johnson drew on another line from the poem in his famous 1964 "Daisy" campaign commercial, where the image of a young girl plucking daisy petals is obliterated by the image of a nuclear explosion.
 Johnson's commercial lightly tweaked Auden's most cherished line, "We must love one another or die."

-Writer and critic Ian Sansom has been reaching for "September 1, 1939" for at least 25 years: That's how long he says he's been trying to write a book about the poem.
-That book, also called September 1, 1939, has just been published, and I feel confident in saying that readers will either get a huge kick out of Sansom's kooky, rambling, self-conscious and often-inspired writing style, as I did — or they will loathe it.
+Writer and critic Ian Sansom has been reaching for "September 1, 1939" for at least 25 years: That's how long he says he has been trying to write a book about the poem.
+That book, also called September 1, 1939, has just been published, and I feel confident in saying that readers will either get a huge kick out of Sansom's kooky, rambling, self-conscious and often inspired writing style, as I did — or they will loathe it.

-Though he's a regular contributor to The Guardian and The London Review of Books, Sansom is not your standard-issue literary critic.
-Here, for instance, is a short conversation with a friend that Sansom quotes in his opening; he's trying to describe what kind of book he's written — or hasn't written:
+Though he is a regular contributor to The Guardian and The London Review of Books, Sansom is not your standard-issue literary critic.
+Here, for instance, is a short conversation with a friend that Sansom quotes in his opening; he is trying to describe what kind of book he has written — or hasn't written:

 Good luck, indeed.
 Actually, Sansom is underselling his book in that self-deprecating manner the Brits wear so well.
 September 1, 1939, the book, is a deeply informed and unapologetically digressive dive into Auden's life, as well as into the life of this singular poem.
 Along the way, we readers hear a good deal of nattering about Sansom's own life: how, for instance, his sister in Australia thinks he should buy a barbecue grill, or how he, unlike Auden, lasted only two weeks on a misbegotten pilgrimage to New York City.
 Sansom says of Auden, the poet, that he's "a terrible fidget.
 It's what makes [his] poems entertaining, and infuriating."
 Much the same can be said of Sansom, the fidgety critic.